Introduction

 French Name: Salamandre tigrée

 Taxonomy: At the time the list of French common names was made, Ambystoma mavortium and Ambystoma tigrinum were considered the same species.
-This question is now in dispute.
-If the proposal to split western species of A. tigrinum into A. mavortium is accepted, I have as yet no suggestions on how to distinguish between two salamandres tigrées.
+I have as yet no suggestions on how to distinguish between two salamandres tigrées.
+The Eastern Tiger Salamander, A. tigrinum, may not be present in Canada.

 Wandering Salamander (Aneides vagrans)